X icon white, transparent background.

 Binding compensation to OKRs can be problematic

-Binding wages to OKRs isn’t a recommended practice because OKRs are meant to help organizations align behind the same vision.
+Binding wages to objectives and key results (OKRs) isn’t a recommended practice because OKRs are meant to help organizations align with the same vision.
 They should be inspiring but ambitious, so employees shouldn’t necessarily aim for 100% fulfillment — and managers shouldn’t base compensation decisions on their completion.

 Additionally, goal-setting can be highly subjective, and certain factors — like a company changing course or shifts in team dynamics — can cause staff members to not meet their goals.
 In this case, it’s wrong to base their compensation on factors that are out of their control.